CONTENTS OF PRIVACY NOTICE

 As your data may be transferred to third parties outside Canada, local police or other enforcement, regulatory or Government bodies may have access to that data, with or without our knowledge.

-The personal data we process may be accessed by people within AGS, or by our third-party service providers, who require access for the purposes indicated in this Privacy Notice, or as may be permitted or required by applicable law.
+The personal data we process may be accessed by people within APG, or by our third-party service providers, who require access for the purposes indicated in this Privacy Notice, or as may be permitted or required by applicable law.
 The personal data we collect is largely held in the UK.

 If you have any questions, please contact our Data Protection Manager.